-The roll wrapping process is used by composite manufacturers to produce high strength carbon fiber tubes, either with a basic unfinished appearance or with a cosmetic finished appearance.
-Indeed, Cubicarbon carry one of the largest range of roll wrapped carbon fiber tubes available to buy online.
-Sometimes however, the need arises for a carbon fiber tube of very specific dimensions, fiber type/orientation or appearance.
+The roll wrapping process is used by composite manufacturers to produce high-strength carbon fiber tubes, either with a basic unfinished appearance or with a cosmetic finished appearance.
+Indeed, Cubicarbon carries one of the largest range of roll-wrapped carbon fiber tubes available to buy online.
+Sometimes, however, the need arises for a carbon fiber tube of very specific dimensions, fiber type/orientation, or appearance.

 Explained below are the materials and processes used in the tutorial.